 Joint pain might be acute, causing sudden pain due to an injury, or it could be a chronic problem like arthritis, developing over time, and refusing to go away.
-If you have joint pain, triple board-certified physiatrist Stanley Mathew, MD, of American Rehabilitation Medicine in Cedar Rapids, Iowa, can help.
+If you have joint pain, triple board-certified physiatrist Stanley Mathew, MD, of American Rehabilitation Medicine in Cedar Rapids, Iowa, and Dubuque, Iowa, can help.
 Dr. Mathew uses a variety of nonsurgical therapies to treat chronic joint pain without relying on strong medication.
 If you’d like to find out more about safe and effective joint pain relief, call American Rehabilitation Medicine today to schedule an appointment or use the online booking form.

 Joint pain arises when there’s tissue damage or disease present in the bone, cartilage, ligaments, muscles, tendons, or nerves that make up your joints.

 There are specific conditions that can cause pain, such as: